 If the surge suppressors you have in your home right now have been in use through even one lightning-filled summer, they are probably doing little more than giving you a false sense of security.
 Replacing defective surge suppressors when they need it can result in a major recurring expense.

-A quality whole house surge suppressor only needs to be installed once since the MOVs in most of those devices can be replaced when they go bad, resulting in a significant savings over the long term.
+A quality whole house surge suppressor could only need to be installed once since the MOVs in some devices can be replaced when they go bad, resulting in a significant savings over the long term.

-And since your entire house will be protected, you won’t have to worry about having to repair or replace your major appliances due to damage from a lightning strike or strong power surge.
+And since your entire house will be protected, your chances of having to repair or replace your major appliances due to damage from a lightning strike or strong power surge will be greatly reduced.

 Sure, it could happen, but statistics show that homes that are protected by a whole house surge suppressor rarely sustain damage to those items during electrical storms or major power surges.

 As you can see, over the long term the purchase and installation of a whole house surge suppressor is virtually guaranteed to save you money.
 And that’s really the bottom line isn’t it?

-Important: The installation of a whole house surge suppressor is a task that is best left to a professional since it requires working inside or around your circuit breaker panel.
+Important: The installation of a whole house surge suppressor is a task that is best left to a professional since it requires working inside and around your home’s circuit breaker panel.